gpajot/qbee-gpio/README.md

 QBee gpio controller
 ===========

 A python script to control an LCD display and relay for use in an AirPlay and/or MPD Raspberry Pi server.
+Check here for more information on the project: [http://www.instructables.com/id/QBee-AirPlay-MPD-integrated-speaker-Raspberry-Pi-s](http://www.instructables.com/id/QBee-AirPlay-MPD-integrated-speaker-Raspberry-Pi-s).

 ## Dependencies